 - A. Retrofit windows are not acceptable.
-Any windows showing signs of condensation or leakage of any kind shall be replaced. - B. All doors and doorjambs must be in good condition.
+Any windows showing signs of condensation or leakage of any kind shall be replaced.
+SHRA allows window replacement using retrofit windows when those windows are installed by trained professionals following manufacturer's specifications.
+Retrofit windows must have a similar useful life as "new, construction" (i.e., nail fin) windows. - B. All doors and doorjambs must be in good condition.
 No damaged or worn doorjambs or doors are allowed.
 Doors and/or jambs beyond their useful life shall be replaced.